lincc-frameworks/tape/docs/index.rst

 API-level information about TAPE is viewable in the API Reference section.

-The Notebooks section features several tutorials that showcase the fundamental features of TAPE.
+The Tutorials section showcases the fundamental features of TAPE.

 .. toctree::
    :hidden:

    Home page <self>
    API Reference <autoapi/index>
-   Notebooks <notebooks>
+   Tutorials <tutorials>